 Incorporated Compost: Compost is incorporated into soil ripped 2 to 3 times the depth of compost applied.
 This method is cost effective on slopes 3:1 and flatter.

 Compost Socks: Install at the toe of slopes in lieu of fiber rolls or silt fence.
 Excellent at capturing sediment.
-Socks can also be installed in Vegetative Swales and Drainage Ditches as as check dams.
+Socks can also be installed in Vegetative Swales and Drainage Ditches as-as check dams.

 *Acacia uses certified Organic Compost compliant with California Department of Transportation Specifications.

 Mulch is a protective layer of material such as wood or bark chips, rice straw, grass clippings, or compost placed on the soil surface.
 Bare soils are vulnerable to wind and water erosion and will become dry and compacted over time.
-Mulch mimics natural processes by covering the soil with a protective layer of partially decomposed organic matter that provides numerous benefits to the health and structure of soil.
+Mulch mimics natural processes by covering the soil with a protective layer of partially decomposed organic matter that provides numerous benefits to the health and structure of the soil.
 Mulches reduce evaporation, limit weed growth, limit soil erosion, and reduce temperature changes in soil.
-Organic mulches also improve soil as organisms break them down and mix them into the soil.
+Organic mulches also improve the soil as organisms break them down and mix them into the soil.